WillAdams/gcodepreview/README.md

 Alternately, gcodepreview.py may be placed in a Python library location and used directly from Python --- note that it is possible to use it from a "normal" Python when generating only DXFs as shown in gcpdxf.py.

-In the current version, tool numbers match those of tooling sold by Carbide 3D (ob. discl., I work for them), but a vendor-neutral system is in the process of being developed (the original numbers will still be present as 9##### where the #s indicate the original tool number).
+In the current version, tool numbers may match those of tooling sold by Carbide 3D (ob. discl., I work for them) and other vendors, or, a vendor-neutral system may be used.

 Comments are included in the G-code to match those expected by CutViewer, allowing a direct preview without the need to maintain a tool library (for such tooling as that program supports).